a-n-rose/a-n-rose.github.io/_posts/2018-08-01-mimic-master.md

 As you can see, it's still not perfect; there are still artefacts towards the ends of recordings, which I need to take care of (I will, I will).
 But these steps have helped the game to measure similarity somewhat.

-Take this Lion series as example.
+Take this Lion series as an example.
 When comparing the acoustic fingerprint similarity of these, the mimic that underwent all of the preprocessing steps got a higher similarity score.

 ```
 Similarity score of the Lion_Original and the Lion Original: 100